ybenitezf/cdk_polylith/README.md

 poetry self add poetry-polylith-plugin
 ```

-I left to you to read about the plugins for poetry, you can find details on the author repositories for [multiproject](https://github.com/DavidVujic/poetry-multiproject-plugin) and for [polylith](https://davidvujic.github.io/python-polylith-docs/).

-Also, you will need `aws cdk` installed on your system, i recommend to follow the [requirements section of the aws cdk workshop site](https://cdkworkshop.com/15-prerequisites.html):
+You will also need  `AWS CDK` installed on your system.
+I will recommend you to follow the [requirements section of the aws cdk workshop site](https://cdkworkshop.com/15-prerequisites.html):

 ```bash
 npm install -g aws-cdk
 ```

+Here I leave some additional readings about poetry and its plugins.[multiproject](https://github.com/DavidVujic/poetry-multiproject-plugin) and for [polylith](https://davidvujic.github.io/python-polylith-docs/).

 ## Starting point

-I will assume as a starting point the final version of the CDK Python Workshop, we will simply copy the code from the folder [https://github.com/aws-samples/aws-cdk-intro-workshop/tree/master/code/python/main-workshop](https://github.com/aws-samples/aws-cdk-intro-workshop/tree/master/code/python/main-workshop) and this will be our [first commit](https://github.com/ybenitezf/cdk_polylith/commit/dc0033ffb7bfc30f604692948a9390b228c92af6), the source tree should looks like:
+Let's get started.
+As a starting point we will be using the final version of the CDK Python Workshop.
+Simply clone the code from the repository  [https://github.com/aws-samples/aws-cdk-intro-workshop/tree/master/code/python/main-workshop](https://github.com/aws-samples/aws-cdk-intro-workshop/tree/master/code/python/main-workshop).
+Our [first commit](https://github.com/ybenitezf/cdk_polylith/commit/dc0033ffb7bfc30f604692948a9390b228c92af6) will be like this and the resulting source tree should looks like:

 ```
 .